2ooly/cafe-fausse-webapp/README.md

-# Café Fausse Web Application
+# Café Fausse Web Application by Ahmed Atrees

 This repository implements the Café Fausse web experience defined in the software requirements specification.
 It contains a React single-page application for the guest-facing website and a Flask API that powers reservations and newsletter sign ups.